tugcanolgun/vigilio/.github/README.md

 ## 📄 Installation & Documentation

-Head to documentation to find the instructions on how to install.
+Head to the documentation to find the instructions on how to install here:\
 [docs.vigilio.tugcan.net](https://docs.vigilio.tugcan.net/)

 ## 🔥 Quick Installation